landnthrn/ForceSleep-Plus-Sleep-Warning/README.md

 This feature will simulate the regular sleeping timer system, while also providing a Sleep Warning display allowing you time to cancel it.
 Also helpful if your PC just refuses to sleep and you can't figure out the cause of it.

-You can toggle the feature on/off with simple commands in any command prompt window:
+You can toggle the feature on/off with simple commands in any command prompt window

 #### ForceSleep Commands:
 `forcesleep`        — Display this list of commands